OpenMud/OpenMud/readme.md

 OpenMud also implements all of the core client and server side logic necessary to run your game, while also leaving the door open for extensive customizations for advanced developers.

+# Installing

+For the latest cutting-edge releases, you should download the source from master branch and build yourself.
+If you run into a bug or issue, try master branch as it may be resolved and pending release.

+For official releases, you can download the releases off of NuGet and NPM, follow the install guide on the documentation page: https://openmud.github.io/docs/getting-started/Installation

 # Where is the Documentation?

-OpenMud is documented as part of the OpenMud repository: https://openmud.github.io
+OpenMud is documented as part of the OpenMud repository: https://openmud.github.io/docs/getting-started/Installation

 ## What is the Licensing